tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - This is the hardest thing you’ll ever do.
 Know it.
 Accept it.
 Be grateful for it.

+# This Solves Most Problems

+- Why is your kid screaming?
+Why are they terrorizing their sibling?
+Why can’t they focus during homeschooling?
+Why can’t they fall asleep?
+Why is your teenager so moody?

+- The answer is simple.
+They are hungry.
+They’re hangry.
+And they don’t know it.

+- Moms have long carried snacks in their purses for a reason.
+Because it will solve most problems.
+Soothe most frayed nerves.
+Calm down most difficult situations.

+- Somebody always forgets to eat.
+So feed them.
+Ask them if they’re hungry.
+Remind them that they’re hungry.
+Keep a tight meal schedule.
+Watch what happens.

+- Oh, also, when you’re grouchy and frustrated and anxious and short with your spouse and your kids—you might be hangry yourself.
+In 2014, researchers from Ohio State University found that most fights between couples are because someone is hungry.
+So, like taking a walk or taking five deep breaths, grabbing something to eat will probably solve most of your adult problems too.

+# Do You Know What You Look Like Angry?

+- How do you think you look when you tell your child way too loudly, “Sit down.
+I told you already, sit down!” when they bounce around with too much energy?
+How do you think you look as you grab their arm in frustration and jerk them closer to you in line?
+Do you think you sound good when threatening to take away some basic privilege of theirs—like a tyrant - because they’re not behaving exactly as you like?
+Or when you shout at them to hurry up at the airport?
+You think you don’t look like a monster when, after the argument escalates beyond your ability to manage with words, you slap them across the face?

+- You look terrible.
+You look as awful and shameful as the people looked when you saw them do the same thing in public, to their kids, as you tried to avert your gaze.
+No one looks good angry.
+Worse still, that image can etch itself into our kids’ brains for a long time.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to